GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 and cache rendering for not-currently-shown SPA views.
 - [OffscreenCanvas](/web/updates/2018/08/offscreen-canvas): allows canvas rendering
 (both the 2D canvas API and WebGL) to run on its own thread for reliably excellent performance.
-This project is also another major milestone for the web.
-It's the very first web API that allows JavaScript (or WebAssembly!) to render a single web page document from multiple threads.
+This project is also another major milestone for the web— it's the very first web API that allows JavaScript (or WebAssembly!) to render a single web page document from multiple threads.
-- [Container queries](https://web.dev/new-responsive/): allow a single component to responsively lay itself out, unblocking a whole universe of plug-and-play components (currently an experimental implementation).
+- [Container queries](https://web.dev/new-responsive/): allows a single component to responsively lay itself out, unblocking a whole universe of plug-and-play components (currently an experimental implementation).
-- [Origin isolation](https://web.dev/why-coop-coep/): allow sites to opt into more performance isolation between iframes.
+- [Origin isolation](https://web.dev/why-coop-coep/): allows sites to opt into more performance isolation between iframes.
 - Off-main-thread [paint worklets](https://web.dev/houdini-how/): gives developers a way to extend how elements are painted, with code that runs on the compositor thread.